Chiefs, Texans booed as racial justice stand sparks outrage

 Floyd, who was Black, died after a white former police officer pressed his knee into Floyd’s neck for nearly eight minutes.
 His death in May awakened many people, including NFL owners, to the root of the social injustice issues that led Colin Kaepernick to kneel during ”The Star-Spangled Banner” in 2016.
 The league didn’t respond to a request for comment from The Associated Press.

 President Donald Trump and many of his supporters continue to criticize players across all sports leagues for keeling during the national anthem.
-Among them is Republican Sen. Josh Hawley of Missouri, who rushed to defend fans after some on social media called them “classless trash.”
+Among them is Republican Sen. Josh Hawley of Missouri, who rushed to defend fans after some news media outlets called them ”classless trash.”

 The exact details of what happened were debated on social media, with some claiming that the boos were lingering from the Texans reentering the stadium.
 Kansas City Mayor Quinton Lucas, who is Black and has attended racial justice protests, said that wasn’t what he saw while at the game.